 Other things that can make the decluttering and organizing process easier are by using storage bins and containers.

 Once you have finished the decluttering process and you are left with the “keep” pile, it is time to store those items away.
 Some items are likely to fit into their designated spaces, such as drawers, closets, and cabinets.
 However, seasonal items might need a more permanent storage solution, such as plastic bins.

 Clear plastic bins, in particular, are a great storage solution.
 Not only does that keep your items protected (water, humidity, and other factors), but also, the clear plastic helps you identify the items inside easily.

 Clear plastic bins come in all shapes and sizes and can be stored anywhere from garages and attics to closets and under beds.
 Simply, select the size that best fits your space, place similar items together, and label the bins accordingly.

 How to keep my house mess-free?

 Now that we were able to get our messy home under control, we want to be able to keep it that way, right?

 The best way to do that is to have systems in place that can help you do just that.

-Using a Weekly Cleaning Schedule and Monthly/Yearly Home Maintenance checklists (both included in the Home Cleaning Checklists Bundle), you will be able to manage and upkeep your home tasks much easier.
-When you have a list and are able to plan things around your busy schedule, you are more likely to get things done.
+Using a Weekly Cleaning Schedule and Monthly/Yearly Home Maintenance checklists (both included in the Home Cleaning Checklists Bundle), you can manage and upkeep your home tasks much easier.
+When you have a list and can plan things around your busy schedule, you are more likely to get things done.

 Additional Resources for a Mess-Free Home